platformsh/platformsh-docs/src/development/private-repository.md

+---
-# Use private Git repository
+title: "Use a private Git repository"
+weight: 10
+sidebarTitle: "Private repositories"
+---

 ## Pull code from a private Git repository